-[10:43:19] admin joined [10:43:24] admin: hello uldis [10:43:34] uldis: hello admin
+[10:43:24] admin: hello uldis [10:43:34] uldis: hello admin

 7.9.13 Lab Chat

 Opens a Lab chat session between users on the same EVE server.
 To activate the chat, click "Lab Chat" on the sidebar.
 To close and exit from the chat, click "Lab Chat" on the sidebar again.
 The EVE Lab chat is a feature that allows users (including admins/teachers) to communicate with each other during lab sessions.